elliotf/express-tdd/README.md

 express-tdd
 ===========

-an attempt to learn how to TDD express
+A successful attempt to learn how to TDD express.
+For a more full example, see <https://github.com/elliotf/rssmtp>